marcelauliano/MitoHiFi/README.md

  - s_length - lenght of the close-related mitogenome given
  - perc - how much percente the leng_query is in relation to s_length

- <b>contigs.blastn</b> - outfmt 6 blast output plus 2 extra columns containing respectively length_of_query and length_of_subject
+Folder **contigs_circularization** will contain files related to circularizing the mito contig.
+The most important file is

-<b>circularisationCheck.txt</b>  - one liner separated by commas containing: the id of contig, if it circularises or not (True or False), start coordinate of circularisation, end coordinate of circularisation
+- all_contigs.circularisationCheck.txt - describes the points of circularization for the chosen contigs.
+The script is ran iteractively until no more circularizatin is found, which will happen when you meet (False, -1, -1).
+The columns are: the contig id, if it circularises or not (True or False), start coordinate of circularisation, end coordinate of circularisation.

+<b>circularisationCheck.txt</b>

 ### Citations ####